 What is hypertrophic cardiomyopathy?

-- The heart not getting enough blood and oxygen, which can cause chest pain.
+- The heart doesn't get enough blood and oxygen, which can cause chest pain.

-- A fast, slow, or uneven heartbeat ( arrhythmia ).
+- A fast, slow, or uneven heartbeat ( arrhythmia ) develops.
 In rare cases, this can cause sudden death.

-- The heart not pumping blood well or not relaxing between beats as it normally does.
+- The heart doesn't pump blood well, or it doesn't relax between beats as it should.
 In rare cases, this can lead to heart failure .

 What causes hypertrophic cardiomyopathy?